View related sites

 Examining outside the UK

-If you are not based in the UK, our international exam centres engage Speaking examiners for the Speaking part of many of our exams.
+If you are not based in the UK, our international exam centres directly engage or employ Speaking examiners for the Speaking part of many of our exams.
+Speaking examiners are not employed by Cambridge English.

 If you are interested in becoming a Speaking examiner, and meet our requirements, you can contact your local exam centre to see whether there are any opportunities for examining.
 Find your nearest exam centre.